How a neon sign in the middle of the road became a Las Vegas icon.

 The letters W-E-L-C-O-M-E are presented as silver dollars, the coins that promised to come cascading from one of Vegas' lucky slot machines.
 The same motif was used in 1955 at the Riviera, whose first sign spelled R-I-V-I-E-R-A on casino chips.
 Riviera's second and more flamboyant sign from 1957 is this one that serves as the clearest inspiration to the Welcome sign: an angular double column topped with a star and an offset-mounted geometric-shaped board.

-The shape on the board, that stretched-out, curved diamond, might have been familiar to Betty Willis, and to hotel and motel customers all over the country in the 1950s.
-It was the shape of the standard hotel key fob.
+Willis said the inspiration for the sign's stretched diamond shape came from the Goodyear logo of the era.
+The shape might have also been familiar to her and to hotel and motel customers all over the country in the 1950s as the standard hotel key fob.

 We may also never know exactly when the sign was installed.
 There were no photographs, no ceremony and no mention of the city's new welcome sign in any of the papers.